-They have an Introductory Offer: 14 Days for £30.
-A great way to start and see if yoga is actually right for you.
+They have an Introductory Offer: 14 Days for £30 — a great way to start and see if yoga is right for you.

-Hotpod Yoga on Jesmond Avenue, Happy Yoga on Carliol Square or Forrest Yoga With Conrad Reese are other great studios that will help you discover the pleasures and benefits of practising yoga on a regular basis.
+Hotpod Yoga on Jesmond Avenue, Happy Yoga on Carliol Square or Forrest Yoga With Conrad Reese is other great studios that will help you discover the pleasures and benefits of practising yoga regularly.

 Find more about Yoga classes in Newcastle.

-Thanks to this city’s dedication to sports, it earned the distinction of being named Europe’s most sporting city in 2014.
+Thanks to this city’s dedication to sports, it earned the distinction of being named Europe’s most sporting town in 2014.